rewbot/justware-api-intro/README.md

 # Introduction to JustWare API Coding
 Welcome to a beginning introduction to using the JustWare API

 This project is a console application written in C# that demonstrates the basic concepts of the JustWare API.
 The API is based on entities.
-There are 121 different types of entities.
 You can interact with entities by using a Submit, GetEntity, or FindEntity.
 A list of entities and required fields can be found in the Entities section of the [API Documentation](http://www.documentation.newdawn.com/api/).
 The training covers the following:

 - Inserts (entity and entity collections)
 - Updates (entity and entity collections)
 - Deletes
 - Gets

+To setup the API service reference:

+1. In the Solution Explorer, right click on References -> Add Service Reference...
+The "Add Service Reference Dialog" should be visible.
+2. In the address portion paste your JustWare API URL and click Go.
+You will be prompted to authenticate the request.
+Click Yes and input the username and password for your JustWare API user.
+3. Change the Namespace name to JustWareApi and then click Advanced...
+4. Uncheck "Allow generation of asynchronous operations"
+5. In the Data Type section click the Collection Type dropdown and change it to System.Collections.Generic.List
+6. Click OK, and then click Ok again on the main dialog.
+The reference errors in the application should now be resolved.

-The API service reference has been configured for you already.
-If you want use your own API service reference you'll have to remove the existing one and configure the new one.
-Information on setting up your own API can be found in the Getting Started section of the [API Documentation](http://www.documentation.newdawn.com/api/).
+For more information on setting up your own API check out the Getting Started section of the [API Documentation](http://www.documentation.newdawn.com/api/).

 #### 1. Initialize the Client
 > Run `git checkout initialize-client` to complete this step